We may collect a share of sales or other compensation from the links on this page.

 The Wigwam Snow Sirocco socks have an anti-microbial treatment to help keep your feet dry by wicking away moisture which can lead to bacteria growth in the sock’s fabric.
 This helps prevent foot odour as well!
 The elastic cuff on the top of the socks provides a snug fit that will help keep your feet warm.

 They come with an unconditional lifetime guarantee which means if they wear out or get damaged for any reason, you can get a new pair!

 - Lose their elasticity after several washes

 - Don’t keep moisture away from the skin as well as other brands

 3. Pure Athlete Copper Compression

-The Pure Athlete ski socks are the first of their kind because their wool is infused with copper.
-It’s incorporated with Merino wool to eliminate friction and heat build-up while boosting warmth and comfort.
+The Pure Athlete ski socks are the first of their kind because their wool is infused with copper which helps promote blood flow.

 - Low-profile padding